 The Six Fundamental Parameters of Machine Vision Optics

-If you are like most people working with machine vision, you’ve probably wondered how different lenses can help you get more and better inspection and defect detection capabilities from your vision system.
-How much do you need to spend?
-Can you get the resolution you need from a quality but inexpensive lens?
-These are good questions and critical to making smart lens choices.
+If you are like most people working with machine vision, you’ve probably wondered how different lenses can help you get better inspection and defect detection capability from your vision system.
+How much do you need to invest?
+Can you get the resolution you need from a high-quality, yet inexpensive lens?
+These are important questions and critical to making smart lens choices.

 The first thing you need to do is familiarize yourself with the fundamental parameters that influence image quality.
-This will go a long way to helping maximize the performance of your vision system.
+This will go a long way in maximizing the performance of your vision system.

 Here are the six principal parameters:

-- Field Of View: This is the viewable area of the object
+1. Field Of View: The viewable area of the object